Australian VIP transport: Aircraft

 No. 34 Squadron of the Royal Australian Air Force operates the current VIP fleet of two 737 Boeing Business Jets and three Challenger 604s for use by members of the government; in particular the governor-general, prime minister and other ministers.
 The aircraft are regularly used for both domestic and international travel.

 The two 737 BBJs were acquired on a 13-year lease in 2002 and are fitted with facilities such as conference tables, offices suites, and secure satellite and communication capabilities.
 The two planes also have a longer range than is standard for 737 BBJs.
 Both the BBJs and Challengers are based at Defence Establishment Fairbairn in Canberra and are maintained by Qantas Defence Services.

-Automobiles
+Cars

 A motorcade transporting senior members of the official party to an event in Canberra in November 2009.
 The black car, at left, with the numberplate ADF1, carried the chief of the Defence Force; the white car behind it, with the numberplate C1, carried the prime minister; and the black car, second from the right, carried the governor-general.